RightToPrivacy/rak_common_for_gateway/README.md

 --------------------------------------------------------------------------

-*** EDITED for work with Pine64 Gateway - work in progress more information/instruction soon *** -RTP
+*** EDITED for work with Pine64 Gateway - work in progress will add information as helpful/necessary *** -RTP

 ### Pine64 Gateway Setup